A ruptured disc can occur anywhere along the spine. It is most common, however, in the lumbar (lower back) and the cervical (neck) areas.

 - Muscle weakness

 - Loss of movement

 If you are experiencing any of these symptoms, contact your physician.
-He or she will be able to determine whether or not the pain you feel is caused a ruptured disc.
-When diagnosing a ruptured disc, your health care provider likely will perform a physical exam and may order a CT scan or MRI to confirm the existence of a ruptured disc.
-Treatment options could include over-the-counter medication, prescription medication, physical therapy, and modified activity.
+He or she will be able to determine whether or not the pain you feel is caused by a ruptured disc.
+When diagnosing a ruptured disc,your health care provider likely will perform a physical exam and may order a CT scan or MRI to confirm the existence of a ruptured disc.
+Treatment options could include over-the-counter medication, prescription medication, physical therapy and modified activity.

 Some patients may need more than conservative treatments to relieve their symptoms and allow them to live life to the fullest.
-Fortunately, there are other options available for ruptured disc pain relief including the state-of-the-art, minimally invasive procedures performed at Laser Spine Institute.
-With a quicker recuperation period than other treatments like open-back surgery, LSI’s outpatient procedures can gently remove ruptured disc material and help you return to exercising, playing with your kids, working, and other daily activities.
-Contact us today for a free MRI or CT scan review, and to receive more information about our institute.
+There are other options available for ruptured disc pain relief, including the state-of-the-art, minimally invasive procedures performed at Laser Spine Institute.
+With a quicker recuperation period than other treatments like open back surgery, our outpatient procedures can remove ruptured disc material and help you return to exercising, playing with your kids, working and other daily activities.
+Contact us today for a free review of your MRI or CT scan, and to receive more information about our facility.